Share the page

 A technical assistance facility financed with resources from the Overseas Fund

-In the Overseas France territories, which face particular climate challenges, AFD and ADEME have started a PEEB variant to support stakeholders in the construction sector.
-PEEB Overseas France is designed for individual municipalities, administrative groups of municipalities that share powers and levy their own taxes (EPCIs), Overseas France communities with special status, associations, local public companies (with Sem, Spl, or SemOp status), public institutions (schools and libraries) and State services.
+In the French Overseas territories, which face particular climate challenges, AFD and ADEME have launched a PEEB variant to support stakeholders in the construction sector.
+PEEB Overseas France targets municipalities, administrative groups of municipalities with shared powers and their own tax authority (EPCIs), Overseas France communities with special status, associations, local public companies (Sem, Spl, or SemOp), public institutions (such as schools and libraries), and State services.

 Objectives

-Since 2022, the PEEB Overseas program has been assisting the French Overseas Territories with their renovation and construction projects.
-With a budget of €3 million, 41 support projects have already been approved for local authorities, associations and public facilities (including hospitals and schools) in regions such as Guadeloupe, Réunion and French Polynesia.
-Among these initiatives, 21 projects have already been finalized, demonstrating the concrete and sustainable impact of the program.
+Since 2022, the programme has supported the French Overseas Territories with a budget of €3 million, approving 41 support projects for local authorities, associations, and public facilities, including hospitals and schools, in regions such as Guadeloupe, Réunion, and French Polynesia.
+Of these, 21 projects have already been completed, demonstrating the concrete and sustainable impact of the programme.
 One example is the Réunion University Hospital Center.

 Service offer

-PEEB finances and rapidly mobilizes technical expertise covering a wide range of services adapted to project advancement and the needs of project owners.
+PEEB provides financing and rapidly mobilizes technical expertise across a wide range of services, tailored to the stage of the project and the needs of project owners.
 These services include:

-• Energy assessments and audits (using ADEME methodologies)
+- Energy assessments and audits (following ADEME methodologies)

-• Incorporation of energy and environmental issues into tender documents
+- Integration of energy and environmental requirements into tender documents